magnetikonline/docker-unifi-network-controller/README.md

 ```

 ### Restore
-Complementing the backup operation, restore takes an existing backup tar archive and extracts contents into a fresh Docker data volume.
+Complementing the backup operation, takes a given archive and extracts contents into a new Docker data volume.

-**Note:** this _will_ clobber any existing controller data volume which may exist - use with care.
+**Note:** this _will_ destroy an existing data volume - use with care.

 ```sh
 $ ./controller.py restore --file "/path/to/backup.tgz"